nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-08-27-the-evolution-of-naked-alm-with-pagelines-dms-for-wordpress/index.md

 resourceType: blog
 slug: the-evolution-of-naked-alm-with-pagelines-dms-for-wordpress
 aliases:
   - /blog/the-evolution-of-naked-alm-with-pagelines-dms-for-wordpress
 tags:
   - css
   - dms
   - multisite
   - pagelines
   - theme
   - wordpress
 categories:
   - news-and-reviews
-coverImage: metro-pagelines-11-11.png
+preview: metro-pagelines-11-11.png
 ---

 The evolution of naked ALM with Pagelines DMS for Wordpress is a story of successful change.
 All you have to do is learn to compromise and aspire to the easy 80%.